shadowbattalion/TrentGlobalProject1/README.md

 So that **I can plan my travel.
 Not many places have heavy vehicles section**

 <ins> Acceptance Criteria <ins>

+ 1. User can find a number of car park places nearby the location they intend to search
+ 2. User can find alternate car parks in the vicinity as a backup plan
+ 3. User can expand their area of search for car park around the location if the ones nearby are full
+ 4. The information about the car park is always fresh and updated

 <br>
 <br>